 On September 1, Laundrie returned to the home he and Petito shared with his parents in North Port, Florida.
 The Petito family reported Gabby as missing to the Suffolk County Police Department in New York on September 11.

-Brian Laundrie Becomes a Person of Interest
+Brian Laundrie Became a Person of Interest

 On September 15, the North Port police released a statement confirming Petito’s fiancé was a person of interest.

-Brian Laundrie Allegedly Goes Missing
+Brian Laundrie Went Missing

 “The attorney for the Laundrie family called FBI investigators Friday night, indicating the family would like to talk about the disappearance of their son.
 The family now claims that they have not seen Brian since Tuesday of this week,” Josh Taylor, a public information officer for the North Port Police told the New York Post on September 17.